LEARNAcademy/syllabus/rails_fullstack/fullstack.md

 class BlogPostsController < ApplicationController
   # the new method just needs to exist to route to the correct view
   def new
+    # creating an instance variable that is getting passed to the form
+    @herb = Herb.new
     # because of Rails naming conventions, we don't need to have a render here, but really this is happening:
     # render "new.html.erb"
   end